X

 View now View at Amazon

-Today, most people get their TV from cable, satellite, or streaming.
-But, as those costs have skyrocketed, many people have returned to antennas and over-the-air (OTA) TV.
+Today, most people watch TV via cable, satellite, or streaming.
+But as those costs have skyrocketed, many have returned to antennas and over-the-air (OTA) TV.

 OTA TV offers a wider variety of choices than you might remember if you haven't used a rabbit-ear antenna since switching over to cable or satellite.
 These days, most of your local TV stations don't offer just one channel, but two or three different "channels."
 Besides the big over-the-air networks, today, there are numerous smaller networks, such as MeTV, AntennaTV, and Comet, which offer older TV shows; Univision, Estrella TV, and Telemundo for Spanish-language TV; and QVC and other home shopping networks.